openstad/openstad-docs/technical/api/db-changes.md

 Migrations are found in the /migrations folder in the root.
 Order is managed by adding a number to it.

 When creating a database everyting is generated from the Sequalize model definition.
-All existing migrations are set to done, so it won't collide.
+All existing migrations are set to done, so it won't collide with future migrations.
+Best practice is to write migrations that allow for a table or column to already exists, but mysql doesn't alway make that easy.

 ```
 node reset.js
 ```